Meadowbrook Sculpture Garden Board

 “Fern Fronds” by Pascale Pryor

-This whimsical whirligig sculpture (the multi-piece metallic structure turns in the wind like a weather vane and then quivers like its namesake) is titled “Dragonflies” and is the only piece in the garden that could be described as production art, though the number created was limited.
+“Kinetic” sculptor David Hickman is famed for creations that interact with the environment, reacting to wind or sun.
+This whimsical whirligig sculpture at Meadowbrook (the multi-piece metallic structure turns in the wind like a weather vane and then quivers like its namesake) is titled “Dragonflies.
 The pieces are particularly fun to watch on a windy, direction-shifting day.
 Like weather vanes, the Dragonflies will point to the direction from which the newest storm is approaching.
-If they also quiver like their namesakes, it’s also an indication the wind velocity has surpassed 20 m.p.h.
+If they also quiver like their namesakes, it also indicates the wind velocity has surpassed 20 m.p.h.

 Current Board Members: